Skip to main content

 This is the AI tool you use daily: ChatGPT, Claude Desktop, Cursor, VS Code Copilot, etc. These tools support the Model Context Protocol (MCP), which lets them discover and use external tools.

-For example, a "Marketing Automation" bundle might contain:
+For example, a "Marketing Automation" MCP server might contain:

 • List email campaigns